StydeNet/html/docs/alert-messages.md

 Alert::message('The end is near', 'danger');
 ```

-You can also use magic methods, the name of the method become the alert type:
+You can also use magic methods, the name of the method then becomes the alert type:

 ```
 Alert::success("It's all good now");